Duet3D/wiki-content/User_manual/RepRapFirmware/SD_card.md

 `/gcodes` is used to hold g-code files for printing.
 You can use subfolders of /gcodes to organize these files.
 G-code files can also be located on an external SD card if one is connected.

-`/macros` is used to hold used-defined macro files.
+`/macros` is used to hold user-defined macro files.
 The names of these files appear as menu entries in DuetWebControl and on PanelDue.
 You can use subfolders of /macros to organize these files.
 See [Macros](/User_manual/Tuning/Macros) for examples of useful user macros.

 `/menu` This holds the files that define the menu layouts for 128x64 pixel monochrome displays.
 Compatible with Duet 3 mini 5+ and Duet 2 Maestro.
 For details, see [User manual: 12864 display menu system](/User_manual/Connecting_hardware/Display_12864_menu)